 Stone

-The stone used for masonry should be hard, durable, tough, sound, and free from weathering, decay, or defect like cracks, sand holes, injuries, patches of loose or soft materials, etc.
+The stone used for masonry should be hard, durable, tough, sound, and free from weathering, decay, or defects like cracks, sand holes, injuries, patches of loose or soft materials, etc.

 The stones should be obtained only from the approved quarry.

-The stone unit should obtain by quarrying large massive rocks and not by breaking small size boulders having rounded faces.
-Rocks from which building stones obtain divided into three groups.
+The stone unit should be obtained by quarrying large massive rocks and not by breaking small boulders having rounded faces.
+Rocks from which building stones are divided into three groups.

 - Igneous